What Does it Take to Be a Public Address System Announcer?

-Job Description & Duties Make announcements over public address system at sporting or other public events.
+Occupation Description Make announcements over public address system at sporting or other public events.
 May act as master of ceremonies or disc jockey at weddings, parties, clubs, or other gathering places.

-A Day in the Life of a Public Address System Announcer
+List of Public Address System Announcer Job Duties

 - Organize team information, such as statistics and tournament records, to ensure accessibility for use during events.

-Below is a list of the skills most Public Address System Announcers say are important on the job.
+These are the skills Public Address System Announcers say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.